5 from 12 votes

 Instructions

-• Shell and devein the shrimp (if they are not already shelled and deveined).
-Cut shrimp horizontally across the underside of the shrimp to straighten the shrimp out.
-Season with salt and pepper.
+• Cut the shrimp horizontally in small cuts about 2 inches apart across the underside of the shrimp to straighten the shrimp out.
+Season the shrimp with salt and pepper.

-• Set up your dredging station!
-In bowl 1, mix together eggs, flour, water, salt, pepper, and garlic powder until the batter is slightly looser than pancake batter.
+• Set up your dredging station: In bowl 1, mix together eggs, flour, water, salt, pepper, and garlic powder until the wet batter is slightly looser than pancake batter.
 In bowl 2, set aside panko breadcrumbs.

 • Dredge shrimp in panko breadcrumbs (bowl 2).
-Coat the shrimp completely with the panko, using your hands if necessary.
-You don't want any bald spots!
+Coat the shrimp completely with the panko, using your hands to press the panko into the shrimp so it sticks.
+Repeat until all the shrimp are coated.
 Let the shrimp rest on a tray or rack while you heat up your oil.

-• Heat frying oil to 350F.
-Fry for 2-3 minutes and remove.
+• In a large wok or heavy bottomed pot, heat the oil to 350F.
+Fry for 2-3 minutes until deep golden brown and remove to a wire rack to drain the excess oil.
 Serve with optional fresh lemon and enjoy!

 Your email address will not be published.
 Required fields are marked *